saviornt/AgentOS/README.md

 AgentEx is a **Codex plugin-based agent orchestration layer** that provides structured **skills, MCP tool integrations, and application connectors** for agentic workflows across development, research, and personal automation.

-It is not a standalone operating system.
-Instead, it extends Codex with a modular execution environment for tools, workflows, and persistent agent behavior.

 ---

 ## Overview